Does Asking If the Escort Is Law Enforcement Make a Difference?

 Inconsistencies in communication or a refusal to share personal details can also raise red flags.
 If the conversation feels scripted or robotic, it might be part of a larger sting effort.

-What To Do If You Suspect an Escort Is a Police Officer
+What to do if You Suspect an Escort is a Police Officer

 If you suspect an escort is working undercover, the best course of action is to remain calm and avoid engaging in any illegal activity.
 It’s crucial to: